Article Translations: (Spanish)

 Because the high from inhalants only lasts a few minutes, some people may inhale over and over again for long periods of time to maintain the high, increasing the amount of dangerous chemicals entering and damaging the body.

-Inhalants can cause many changes in the body.
 Once the vapors enter the body, some are absorbed by parts of the brain and nervous system.
 All of the inhalants (except nitrites) slow down the body's functions, similar to the effects of drinking alcohol.
 At first someone gets excited, but then gets tired, has trouble speaking clearly or walking well, gets dizzy, loses inhibitions, and may get agitated.
 It can sometimes take up to 2 weeks for the chemical to completely pass from the body.

-Other short-term effects of inhaling chemicals include:
+Immediate effects of inhaling chemicals include:

 - increased heart rate